Austin Ridesharing Accident Attorneys

 The popularity of ridesharing platforms, such as Uber and Lyft, has led to the question, “Who is responsible for my accident?”
 These companies operate under different rules than regulated taxi services, making the distinction important to understand.
 As more and more people turn to ridesharing apps for a cheap and convenient way to get around, the number of ridesharing accidents has increased.

 If you were injured in an accident involving an Uber, Lyft, or another type of rideshare, reach out to the Austin ridesharing accident attorneys at Briggle & Polan, PLLC for a free consultation.
 The amount of compensation you may be able to recover will depend on the circumstances involved.
 Were you a passenger in the Uber?
 Were you hit by a Lyft driver in another vehicle?
-Was the rideshare driver in question carrying a passenger at the time of the accident?
+Was the rideshare driver in question carrying a passenger at the time of the vehicle accident?
 Determining the answer to these and other questions is crucial for your recovery.

 Call our office today at (512) 400-3278 to request a free consultation regarding your rights and legal options.
 We are available 24/7 and can come to you if needed.